What is a Bottom Bracket on a Mountain Bike: Everything You Need to Know

 Before purchasing a new bottom bracket, determine the type of frame your bike has, and then look at the bottom bracket size and axle.
 Make sure to measure the exact dimensions to choose the appropriate bottom bracket type.
 Installing the wrong size can result in poor performance and can even damage your frame or crankset.
 By following the right steps for compatibility, you can easily get your mountain bike running smoothly without any issues.

-Related Post: How to Fix a Shifter on Your Mountain Bike in 5 Simple Steps
+Related Post: How to Pack a Mountain Bike in a Box for Safe Shipping and Travel

 Upgrading Your Bottom Bracket: Worth the Investment?